hpark727/graphMERT_curricula/README.md

 # Bottom-Up Domain-Specific Superintelligence

-Official implementation of our paper [Bottom-Up Domain-Specific Superintelligence: A Reliable Knowledge Graph is what you need](https://arxiv.org/abs/2507.13966) with code, models, and evaluation benchmarks.
+Official implementation of our paper [Bottom-Up Domain-Specific Superintelligence: A Reliable Knowledge Graph is What We Need](https://arxiv.org/abs/2507.13966) with code, models, and evaluation benchmarks.
 Also check-out the [official website](https://kg-bottom-up-superintelligence.github.io/) and [twitter thread](https://x.com/bhish_98/status/1948143421136490839).

 ![Model Overview](image.png)